Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Introduction

-We recall the basics of our interior model, MSEI, in Sect. \ref{sec:interior_mod}.
-We explain the updates implemented in our atmosphere model, MSEIRADTRAN, with respect to similar previous k-correlated models \citep{Marcq17, Pluriel19} in Sect. \ref{sec:atm_mod}, as well as introduce the k-uncorrelated approximation for fast computations of the bolometric flux and Bond albedo within our MCMC framework.
-In Sect. \ref{sec:mcmc}, we detail the implementation of the adaptive MCMC, and show and example of the retrieval with it and a non-adaptive one.
-We assess the observability of two planets that have been proposed for observations in Cycle 1 of JWST with our model: TRAPPIST-1 c \citep{Gillon16,Grimm18} and 55 Cancri e \citep{Ehrenreich12,Bourrier18}.
-The planet and instrument parameters that we use as input for our interior-atmospheric analyses and Pandexo \citep{Batalha20} to predict uncertainties in JWST observations are summarised in Sect. \ref{sec:obs_data}.
+We describe the basics of our interior model, MSEI, in Sect. \ref{sec:interior_mod}.
+We explain the updates implemented in our atmosphere model, MSEIRADTRAN, with respect to similar previous k-correlated models \citep{Marcq17, Pluriel19} in Sect. \ref{sec:atm_mod}.
+In Sect. \ref{sec:mcmc}, we detail the implementation of the adaptive MCMC, and we show an example of the retrieval with it as well as with a non-adaptive MCMC.
+With our model, we assess the observability of two planets that have been proposed for observations in Cycle 1 of JWST: TRAPPIST-1 c \citep{Gillon16,Grimm18} and 55 Cancri e \citep{Ehrenreich12,Bourrier18}.
+In Sect. \ref{sec:obs_data}, we summarise the planet and instrument parameters we use as input for our interior-atmospheric analyses and Pandexo \citep{Batalha20} to predict uncertainties in JWST observations.
 We present our results and conclusions in Sect. \ref{sec:result} and Sect. \ref{sec:conclusion}, respectively.